 KKR’s Responsible Investment Policy

 Governance and Implementation

 KKR’s senior leadership provides ultimate oversight of our responsible investment efforts.
 Accountability for this work extends throughout the organization with global and regional team members, supported by subject matter experts, collaborating to achieve strong outcomes.

-In 2021, KKR created an ESG Council consisting of various members of senior management across our businesses.
-The ESG Council serves as a place to share emerging sustainability issues and best practice and ensure that our ESG-related priorities are being managed in each of our strategies.
-The ESG Council comprises approximately 20 Partners, Managing Directors, and Directors from our Client Partner Group, Credit, Capital Markets, Energy, Global Impact, Infrastructure, Legal and Compliance, Private Equity, Public Affairs, Real Estate, Strategic Growth, and Technology teams representing our regional presence across North America, EMEA, and APAC.
+In 2021, KKR created an ESG Committee consisting of various members of senior management across our businesses.
+The ESG Committee serves as a place to share emerging sustainability issues and best practice and ensure that our ESG-related priorities are being managed in each of our strategies.
+The ESG Committee comprises approximately 20 Partners, Managing Directors, and Directors from our Client Partner Group, Credit, Capital Markets, Energy, Global Impact, Infrastructure, Legal and Compliance, Private Equity, Public Affairs, Real Estate, Strategic Growth, and Technology teams representing our regional presence across North America, EMEA, and APAC.

 Where applicable, Investment Committees oversee ESG issues that are material to an investment when they are making a decision to invest.
 Our Portfolio Management Committees and investment professionals have monitoring and management roles with respect to material ESG issues that have been identified in the investment process.